subhashsubramanian/Google-meet-attendance-marker/README.md

 3) Click on the tick mark icon to open the spreadsheet.
 Rename the file if required.

-You must leave the last 10 alphabets of the sheet as it is.
+After taking attendance the first time, you can change the first part of the sheet name (date in mm/dd/yyyy) to say your subject code.
+But you must leave the second part i.e. last 10 alphabets of the sheet name as it is.
 This is where attendance will be agrregated.
-You can prefix say the subject code at the beginning e.g. your sheet might be named something like 101 abcdefghij (where abcdefghit is the meet link for 101).
+For e.g. your sheet might be named something like 101 abcdefghij (where abcdefghit is the meet link for subject 101).

-Add first two columns: The first column is Names of students (as per their email), second column is Roll no. Give header to column A as student Name and B as Roll no.
+Edit the first columns: The first column is Names of students (as per their email), second column is Roll no. you can delete the other 2 columns (C and E) You can give a header to column A as student Name and to column B as Roll no.

 Points to note: